-Statistics show that less than twenty percent of businesses sell when they are marketed for sale.
-This means that more than eighty percent of businesses never sell.
+Preparing to sell a business with the help of a merger and acquisition consultant.
+Statistics show that approximately 80 percent of businesses sell when they are marketed for sale.
+This means that approximately 20 percent of businesses never sell.

-Sometimes business owners are their own worst enemies when they try to sell a business.
+Sometimes business owners are their own worst enemies when preparing to sell a business.

-A survey of merger and acquisition (M&A) advisor(s) and business brokers showed some very interesting insight.
-They were asked to identify top issues that were problematic in the ability of a business to sell successfully.
-The top response was seller valuation expectations; sixty nine percent of merger & acquisition advisor(s) and business brokers indicated this issue as being the most problematic in selling a business.
+A survey of merger and acquisition (M&A) consultants and business brokers showed some very interesting insight.
+They were asked to identify top issues that were problematic in the ability of preparing to sell a business successfully.
+The top response was seller valuation expectations; sixty nine percent of merger & acquisition consultants and business brokers indicated this issue as being the most problematic in selling a business.

 The Top 10 Key Reasons Why Many Businesses Do Not Sell

 - The valuation of the business is too high, in some cases by as much as 100%.

 - The business has several family members in top management positions.